OntimizeWeb/docs/_o_components/34-o-list.component.md

 ## Custom content in toolbar <span class='menuitem-badge'>new<span>

-The `o-list` component allows to add content in the toolbar with the selector `o-list-toolbar` selector at start position with the `position='start'` selector or at the end with the `position='end' selector.
+The `o-list` component allows to add content in the toolbar with the selector `o-list-toolbar` at start position by default but you can configure the position with `position='start'` at the start or at the end with the `position='end'.

-If the selector `o-list-toolbar` is used together with `position='start'` the content will always be placed to the left of the Refresh/New/Delete buttons and is used together with `position='end'` the content will always be placed to the right of the quickfilter
+If the selector `o-list-toolbar` is used together with `position='start'` the content will always be placed to the right of the New/Refresh/Delete buttons and if used together with `position='end'` the content will always be placed to the left of the quickfilter

 ```ts
 <o-list #list attr="list" ... refresh-button="yes" quick-filter="yes"...>